-Applications will only be approved if
+Applications will only be approved for the following reasons:

-- the programme meets the scope and content requirements set out in the guidelines; - the programme meets the requirements set out in the general syllabus; - examinations have been held for all courses included in the degree and registered in Ladok before the defence/licentiate seminar.
+- The programme meets the scope and content requirements set out in the guidelines. - The programme meets the requirements set out in the general syllabus. - Examinations have been held for all courses included in the degree and registered in Ladok before the defence/licentiate seminar.
 The faculty board may grant exemption for a planned or ongoing course.

-The application must be accompanied by
+The application must include:

-- A CV and list of publications for any examining committee member who is not a docent or professor at a Swedish higher education institution; - conflict of interest declarations submitted by all examining committee members and the external reviewer (see chapter 8.1); - written assessments submitted by evaluators at the final seminar for monograph theses (see chapter 5.5.2); - pre-examination report (if any) and a statement by the principal supervisor (see chapter 5.5.3); - a declaration of co-authorship.
+- a CV and list of publications for any examining committee member who is not a docent or professor at a Swedish higher education institution; - conflict of interest declarations submitted by all examining committee members and external reviewer (see chapter 8.1); - written assessments submitted by evaluators at the final seminar for monograph theses (see chapter 5.5.2); - pre-examination report (if any) and a statement by the principal supervisor (see chapter 5.5.3); - a declaration of co-authorship.

 The application for public defence of a thesis proposes a chair, external reviewer and examining committee composed of three or five members to the faculty board, which decides the matter.
 If the examining committee has three members, a reserve member must be appointed.
 The persons proposed must have accepted the engagement and signed a conflict of interest declaration before they are proposed to the faculty board.
-The principal supervisor and assistant supervisor may not be members of or chair the examining committee.
+The principal supervisor and assistant supervisor may not be members or chair of the examining committee.
 Both sexes must be represented as full members of the examining committee.
 The faculty board may grant exemption if there are particular reasons for doing so.

-The external reviewer must hold a PhD and the chair must be employed at SLU.
-Examining committee members must have PhDs, and the majority of them must have been admitted as docent or possess scientific competence considered by the faculty board to be equivalent to that required to be admitted as a docent in the relevant subject.
-The faculty board may grant exceptions in special cases to allow a member of the examining committee to sit on the committee even though he/she does not hold a PhD.
+The external reviewer must have a doctoral degree and the chair must be employed at SLU.
+Examining committee members must have doctoral degrees, and the majority of them must have been appointed as a docent or possess scientific competence considered by the faculty board to be equivalent to that required to be appointed as a docent in the relevant subject.
+The faculty board may grant exceptions in special cases to allow a member of the examining committee to sit on the committee even though they do not have a doctoral degree.
 The examining committee present at the defence of the thesis must have at least one member who does not work at SLU and who is employed at a university other than SLU.
-Only one (added 161118) member may be employed at the same faculty but not in the same department as the doctoral student.
+Only one member may be employed at the same faculty but not the same department as the doctoral student.
 A reserve member is appointed if the examining committee is to be composed of three members, and may be employed at the same department as the doctoral student.

-The application for a licentiate seminar proposes a chair and an examining committee composed of three members and a reserve member.
+The application for a licentiate seminar proposes a chair and examining committee composed of three members and a reserve member.
 The persons proposed must have accepted the engagement and signed a conflict of interest declaration before they are proposed to the faculty board, which decides the matter.
-The principal supervisor and assistant supervisor may not be members of or chair the examining committee.
+The principal supervisor and assistant supervisor may not be members or chair of the examining committee.
 Both sexes must be represented as full members of the examining committee.
 The faculty board may grant exemption if there are particular reasons for doing so.

 The chair of the licentiate seminar must be employed at SLU.
-Examining committee members must hold PhDs, and at least one of them must be employed at a faculty other than the licentiate student.
-One member may be employed in the same department as the licentiate student.
+Examining committee members must have doctoral degrees and at least one of them must be employed at a faculty other than the licentiate student's.
+One member may be employed at the same department as the licentiate student.